Accounting tech is just for accountants, right?

-Whether you’ve been in business a while or you’re just starting out, investing in accounting technology won’t just save you time (and money!) – it can give you peace of mind that your data is safe and your records are compliant.
+Whether you’ve been in business a while or you’re just starting out (and even if you’re still learning about accounting for small business), investing in accounting technology won’t just save you time and money – it can give you peace of mind that your data is safe and your records are compliant.
 And, of course, with the introduction of Making Tax Digital, you’ll know that accounting software is a ‘must have now’, rather than something you can invest in ‘down the line’.

 But how can you be sure you’re making a smart software choice, and not just setting your business up for a technical meltdown?

 There are 5 key things you should ask yourself when choosing accounting tech for your small to medium size business.
 Is this software:

 Before you invest, take a trial of the software to see for yourself how easy it is to navigate, use and automate the processes that you care about.
 It’s all well and good having a tool that can do everything but is difficult to set up and requires a training program to master how to do the things you need it to do.
 Most small businesses are actually better off embracing a few different cloud-based accounting tools that do very specific jobs and make those jobs really quick and easy.